xiulinyang/xiulinyang.github.io/_pages/about.md

 # 📝 Publications & Presentations
-- **Yang, X.** (2025).
-Language Models at the Syntax-Semantics Interface - A Case Study of the Chinese Reflexive *ziji*.
-Proceedings of the 31st International Conference on Computational Linguistics (COLING2025).
+- **Yang, X.**, Aoyama, T., Yao, Y., Wilcox, E. (2025).
+Anything Goes?
+A Crosslinguistic Study of (Im)possible Language Learning in LMs.
+In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025, main long).
 - **Yang, X.**, Groschwitz, J., Koller, A., & Bos, J. (2024).
 Scope-enhanced Compositional Semantic Parsing for DRT.
 In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.
 - **Yang, X.**, & Schneider, N. (2024).
 Are AMR Parsers Fooled by Relative Clauses?
 In Proceedings of the Fifth International Workshop on Designing Meaning Representations (2024).